 - Consider keeping devices on airplane mode to avoid any incoming calls.

 Padlet is a free online tool that is best described as a free, easy to use, whiteboard software..
 Padlet can be used by students and teachers to post notes and comments on a common page.
 The notes posted by teachers and students can contain links, videos, images, and document files.

-Here is a 11 min video that explains in detail how to use it both as a teacher and as a student.
+Here is a video that explains in detail how to use it as a student.

 A free account will be suitable for students.

 While one actually does not need an account to view or add info to a teacher's Padlet, any comments added will appear as "anonymous" when posted.
 It will be helpful to sign up so teachers know who is posting.